-This can be achieved by considering two levels such as $nS_{1/2}$ and $nP_{1/2}$ of the Hydrogen atom, which are degenerate in Dirac theory and differ only by the Lamb shift which can be $\sim 10$s of MHz.
-Another simple example is the hydrogen atom at large $n$ and $l$ quantum number.
-For instance, with $n=10$ one finds electric dipole allowed transition between $l=9$ and $l=8$ with frequency of $\sim 100$ MHz.
+This can be achieved by considering two levels such as $nS_{1/2}$ and $nP_{1/2}$ of the Hydrogen atom, which are degenerate in Dirac theory and differ only by the Lamb shift which can be $\sim$ tens of MHz.
+Another simple example is the hydrogen atom at a large $n$ and $l$ quantum number.
+For instance, with $n=10$, one finds an electric dipole allowed transition between $l=9$ and $l=8$ with a frequency of $\sim 100$ MHz.